snoplus/SNOPlusSlowControl/SNOPlusSlowControl/util/ts_check/README.md

     - Create your own config files that will have usernames and passwords needed for couchdb/alarm server connections
     - Change the hard-coded location of your config file according to your system (do this at the top of lib/getcred.py)

-checkts.sh is configured to check if check_times.py is still running.
+/cronjobs/ios/checkts.sh: an example bash script that can be used to check if check_times.py is still running.
 If not, it will restart check_times.py using python.
 You can configure your crontab to run this script regularly to make sure the script has not crashed.

-/log/ts_check.log contains info about ts's running (did it lose connection to couchdb?
+SNOPlusSlowControl/SNOPlusSlowControl/log/ts_check.log is the default location for logging information to be saved.
+Log contains info about ts's running (did it lose connection to couchdb?
 Was the value type pulled from couchdb bad?
 Did the script have to restart?)